oscarbunting/oscarbunting/README.md

 👋 Hi, **I’m Oscar**, pleasure to meet you!

-I'm a creative developer, entrepreneur, and content creator, currently just working on passion projects and learning opportunities.
+I'm a creative developer, entrepreneur, and content creator, currently working on passion projects and fleshing out my software development skills.

 ### Skills Include: